ebai101/aiodbx/README.md

 )
 ```

-This will download the file to a temp path and atomically replace the destination on success.

 ## Upload sessions

 Use upload sessions when data must be sent in multiple blocks, such as when building a streaming or resumable upload workflow.
 These are direct wrappers around Dropbox's upload-session endpoints: